mekind/rag-playground/docs/retrieval/search.md

   - `metadata` (dict): Document metadata (question, answer, id)
   - `distance` (float): Distance score from Chroma
   - `similarity` (float): Converted similarity score (1 - distance)
+  - `collection_name` (str, optional): Which collection the hit came from (present when searching multiple collections)

 **Behavior:**
 - Generates embedding for query using `get_embedding()`
-- Queries Chroma collection with query embedding
+- Queries the configured Chroma collection(s) with the query embedding
 - Converts Chroma distance scores to similarity scores
 - Filters results by similarity threshold
+- When multiple collections are configured:
+  - Merges results from all collections into a single list
+  - De-duplicates by FAQ identity (prefers higher similarity when duplicates occur)
+  - Sorts by similarity descending and returns the top `top_k`
 - Formats and returns results with metadata
 - Logs search operation